General QuestionsWho can I contact about my taxes?

 Who provides water and sewer service to my property?

-The borough does not provide any contracted water or sewer services.
+The Borough does not provide any contracted water or sewer services.

-Borough residents get sewer service from the Bucks County Water and Sewer (BCWSA).
+Most Borough residents get sewer service from the Bucks County Water and Sewer (BCWSA).
 Property owners are responsible for contacting BCWSA to establish service.
 They can be reached directly at (215) 343-2538.

 Borough residents get water service from either well water or one of the sources listed below.
 Please note that the borough does not maintain a list of which water source individual properties utilize.
 If trying to determine which water source your property uses, please contact the water providers directly to determine if they service your address.